 The closest thing Manhattan has to an Aman experience.
 SoHo location, 75 rooms, no signage, and the discretion that Aman Tokyo uses as its branding.

 Sometimes the Aman appeal isn't actually about the brand — it's about the privacy, the staff, and the meal experience.
 For trips where the destination has Aman-tier villas available, a private villa with a chef can deliver more of what people actually want from an Aman stay than a substitute hotel.
-Plum Guide carries vetted villas in most of the destinations where Aman has properties.
-For the very largest staffed villas in Tuscany, Provence, Mallorca, and the Caribbean, specialist managed villa companies are the right channel.
+Plum Guide carries vetted villas in most of the destinations where Aman has properties, and our honest Plum Guide review covers where it's strong and where a specialist managed-villa company is the better channel.
+For the very largest staffed villas in Tuscany, Provence, Mallorca, and the Caribbean, those specialists are the right call.

 Aman properties (and their alternatives) cluster in destinations where the airport-to-hotel transfer is part of the experience.
 For Hoshinoya Kyoto, the boat from the Arashiyama landing is included; for most others, pre-booked private transfer is the right call.
 Welcome Pickups handles the major destinations including Tokyo, Kyoto, Venice, and the Amalfi Coast.
-GetTransfer works for destinations Welcome Pickups doesn't cover.
+GetTransfer covers destinations Welcome Pickups doesn't.

 Hoshinoya Kyoto — a riverside ryokan in Arashiyama accessible only by boat — is arguably more atmospheric than Aman Kyoto and easier to book.
 Park Hyatt Kyoto is the second-best alternative with a hilltop location and city views.
 Both deliver the small-scale, service-led experience that defines an Aman stay.